ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Users may wish to use lateral boundary conditions from a forecast that was started earlier than the initial time for the FV3 forecast configured here.
 This variable sets the number of hours earlier the external model started than when the FV3 forecast configured here should start.
 For example, if the forecast should use lateral boundary conditions from the GFS started 6 hours earlier, then ``EXTRN_MDL_LBCS_OFFSET_HRS="6"``.
 Note: the default value is model-dependent and set in ``set_extrn_mdl_params.sh``.

 ``FV3GFS_FILE_FMT_ICS``: (Default: "nemsio")
-   If using the FV3GFS model as the source of the ICs (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the ICs.
+   If using the FV3GFS model as the source of the :term:`ICs` (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the ICs.
 Valid values: "nemsio" "grib2" "netcdf"

 ``FV3GFS_FILE_FMT_LBCS``: (Default: "nemsio")
-   If using the FV3GFS model as the source of the LBCs (i.e. if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the LBCs.
+   If using the FV3GFS model as the source of the :term:`LBCs` (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the LBCs.
 Valid values: "nemsio" "grib2" "netcdf"